d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

     return 'positive' if label == 1 else 'negative'
 ```

-Then, use the trained model to classify the sentiments of two simple sentences.
+Finally, let us use the trained model to predict the sentiment for two simple sentences.

 ```{.python .input}
 #@tab all